 Students interested in focusing on performance may major in any orchestral or band instrument, piano, organ, guitar or voice.

-The Performance concentration at IU Southeast is intended for those students who wish to focus their studies on a particular instrument or voice.
+The Performance concentration at IU Southeast is intended for those students who wish to focus their studies on a particular instrument (any orchestral of band instrument, piano, organ, guitar) or voice.
 The curriculum stresses the development of the student's technique and musicianship, ensemble dynamics, building a fundamental knowledge of his/her repertoire, and acquisition of practical pedagogical techniques.

 - Instrumental Performance - Non-keyboard

 Instrumentalists should prepare two shorter selections in contrasting styles from the standard literature (or one longer work) that best display technical skills and musicality.
 Major scales and a chromatic scale may also be requested.
 Instrumentalists are not required to perform with accompaniment.
 If an accompanist is needed, the music must be submitted to the Music Department Office at least two weeks in advance.
 Percussionists should prepare a snare drum solo and basic rudiments, and either a timpani or mallet instrument solo.
 Music does not have to be memorized.
 Some basic pitch matching exercises will be asked of the candidate.

 - Instrumental Performance - Keyboard

 Candidates for piano or organ performance should be prepared to play (either from score or memory) no less than two pieces.
 These should be varied, both as to period and style.
 The candidate should also be prepared to play major and minor scales and arpeggios, up to four sharps and flats.
 Some basic pitch matching exercises and sight-reading will be asked of the candidate.